 - CODA-4582 (shown above)

-- Mail-in your old Hitron modem using the Canada Post return postage label, provided in your self-install kit or follow the instructions on How to return your Shaw Business equipment.
+- Mail-in your old Hitron modem using the Canada Post return postage label, provided in your self-install kit or follow the instructions on How to return your Rogers Business equipment.

 If your modem does not look like the ones shown on this page, you can recycle it.
 Visit the below sites to learn how to recycle electronics in your area.